SharktasticA/eBay-Image-Scraper/README.md

 #  eBay-Image-Scraper

 A quick and dirty tool for downloading all images found on an eBay page.
-I made it to automate some archiving work I'm doing.
+I made it to automate some archiving work I'm doing, hence designed as a class I can use in various other applications.
 I'll eventually expand the tool to support other sites like Amazon, Taobao and WorthPoint in the future (in fact, it should work to a degree on any website), but right now, it's tailored for eBay.

 ## Install requirements

     pip3 install bs4 tldextract random-proxies

 ## Running

+`main.py` is a given ready-to-use driver for the `Scraper` class.

     python .\main.py arg1 arg2 arg3 arg4